denten-courses/conspiracy-theory/README.md

 - Fine, Gary Alan.
 “The Kentucky Fried Rat: Legends and Modern Society.”
 Journal of the Folklore Institute 17, no. 2/3 (1980): 222–43.

-- "The Legend of Sleepy Hollow" (1820) by Washington Irving.
+Explore: "The Legend of Sleepy Hollow" (1820) by Washington Irving.

 ### Week 4: Fairytale